 Copyright 2011 Peter Marcus Scarbrough

 Scarbrough, Peter Marcus.
-"Inhibitors of glucose and hydroperoxide metabolism potentiate 17AAG-induced cancer cell killing via metabolic oxidative stress." dissertation, University of Iowa, 2011.
+"Inhibitors of glucose and hydroperoxide metabolism potentiate 17AAG-induced cancer cell killing via metabolic oxidative stress."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.